move-up-icon

-Welcome to Boba education.
+Welcome to Boba Network education.
 A place where Boba is going to help you start your blockchain journey in a secure, confident and educated way.
 New to crypto?
 Not for long!
 Boba has created a series of articles that will cover all the major themes and topics related to this new and exciting world.

-Introduction to Web3
+Introduction to web3

 Blockchain